aurelienpierre/Image-Cases-Studies/README.md

     python3 setup.py build_ext --inplace

-The Python interpreter should be in the 3.x serie (3.5 is best).
+The Python interpreter should be in the 3.x serie.
+Python 2 will trigger `ZeroDivisionError` since it performs integer divisions by default.

 Unfortunately, the setup file has been reported defective so in most cases, the dependencies will not be automatically installed.